 Model Results

-Across 100 calibration and validation runs, 20013 validation records were correctly predicted (99.8%) and 36 were incorrectly predicted.
-Of those 36 records, 32 were underpredictions, or a failure to mark a suitable relocation site as suitable, while 4 were overpredictions, or marking an unsuitable location as suitable.
+Across 100 calibration and validation runs, an average of 20013 validation records were correctly predicted (99.8%) and 35.6 were incorrectly predicted.
+Of those 35.6 records, 31.4 were underpredictions, or a failure to mark a suitable relocation site as suitable, while 4.2 were overpredictions, or marking an unsuitable location as suitable.
 While we consider the 99.8% correct to be good performance for the model, it is important to consider the imbalance of values in the response variable.
-Only 603 parcels were chosen for relocation of the more than 200000 records in the full dataset, and though Random Forests handles this imbalance, we get poor predictive power from the perspective of locating suitable sites.
-In the validation dataset an average of 60 of the records were chosen sites, giving us 53% underprediction of relocation sites.
+Only 604 parcels were chosen for relocation of the more than 200000 records in the full dataset, and though Random Forests handles this imbalance, we get poor predictive power from the perspective of locating suitable sites.
+In the validation dataset an average of 60 of the records were chosen sites, giving us 52.6% underprediction of relocation sites.
 The overall performance of the model indicates that the model does well in determining unsuitable locations, but has room for improvement in predicting suitable locations.

 The most dominant factors in the model’s classification of a location as suitable or not were the distance to the original town site (almost 25% of predictive power comes from this variable), the minimum elevation difference in a parcel compared with the old town, the distance to protected areas and the distance to rivers with more than 1000 square kilometers upstream.
 The full list of feature importances is below.